3bdo0salem/System/README.md

 # System

+HTML5 - CSS3 - JavaScript

-You can add products, update thier data, delete it, and refresh or close your browser without losing your data.
+You can add products, update their data, delete it, and refresh or close your browser without losing your data.